 Good news!
 By following these recommendations, you don't have to stop cooling your home completely, which means you can keep your house comfortable and utility costs down.

-The simple answer?
 To stay comfortable and save money this summer, the U.S. Department of Energy recommends setting your thermostat to 78 degrees F (26 degrees C) when you are home.
-You can also find relief by investing in a dehumidifier and following our tips to trap cool air in your home, which are provided below.
+Setting your air conditioner to this level will allow you to stay cool and avoid an unusually high electricity bill.
+If you still find yourself looking for relief, you can invest in a dehumidifier and follow our tips to trap cool air in your home, which are provided below.

 Keeping your house warmer while you are away can help you save even more money this summer.
 Turning your thermostat up seven to 10 degrees F (2-3 degrees C) higher while you are away at work (or any time you're out of the house for more than two hours at a time) can help you save as much as 10 percent on cooling costs.
+So, to save money and energy while you're away, set your thermostat to 88 degrees F (31 degrees C).
 With a programmable thermostat, you can have your thermostat return to 78 degrees before you arrive home to prevent discomfort.

 Even with those temperature recommendations, you should understand the benefits of using a programmable thermostat to control cooling in your home.

 With a standard thermostat, you have to remember to manually change the temperature every time you leave the house.
 Programmable thermostats allow you to set different temperatures throughout the day, based on factors like the time of day, when you're home, and when the house is empty.